Skip to main content

 The Bottom Line

 For standalone internet without wireless bundling, Frontier Fiber offers better value at nearly every tier thanks to included equipment and competitive pricing.
 Verizon Fios becomes the stronger option if you already use Verizon Wireless and can take advantage of meaningful bundle discounts.
-Both providers deliver excellent fiber performance with symmetrical speeds, no data caps, and no required contracts, so you are in a strong position regardless of which you choose.
+Both providers deliver excellent fiber performance with symmetrical speeds, no data caps.
+No required contracts, so you are in a strong position regardless of which you choose.

 Check Frontier Fiber Availability